Best Hoka Running Shoes of 2025

 Stack height is measured at the heel and toe, the distance between your foot and the ground, or the amount of material between the bottom of your foot and the ground.
 The difference between the heel’s stack height and the toe’s stack height is the drop.
 So if a shoe has a 33-millimeter heel height and a 28-millimeter toe height, the drop is 5 millimeters.

 Not surprisingly, Hoka’s shoes generally have higher stack heights, with the heel stack heights on this list ranging between 30 and 36 millimeters, but they generally have mid-range drops — mainly 4 or 5 millimeters.
 Drops typically range between 0 and 12 millimeters in running shoes.
+The Hoka Skyward X has the highest stack height in this guide with a massive 48 millimeters of foam under the heel.

 Materials

 Running shoes — Hokas included — generally have three different materials: rubber outsoles, foam midsoles, and mesh uppers.
 Different materials work for different types of running.
 For example, you’ll probably see tougher and stickier rubber used on trail running outsoles than road running outsoles.
 The foam will often be the same between road and trail shoes, but the uppers of trail shoes might have tougher or thicker mesh to protect from debris compared to road running shoes, which are more minimalistic.
+The Hoka Mafate Speed 4 uses the same midsole foam as many of the brand’s road shoes but has an outsole and upper fit for trails.

 Price and Durability

-Running shoes are expensive these days, and Hokas are no different.
-The shoes on this list range from $130 for the Torrent 4 to $275 for the Rocket X 2, which is standard for any high-quality running shoe.
+Running shoes are expensive these days, and Hokas are no exception.
+The shoes on this list range from $130 for the Hoka Torrent 4 to $275 for the Hoka Rocket X 2, which is standard for any high-quality running shoe.
 Still, shoes go on sale often, especially when a brand phases out a previous model.
 If budget is a significant factor, keep your eyes peeled for deals when shoes begin getting phased out.
 If you know you really like a specific model and it goes on sale, stock up.

 Lugs

 Lugs are the protrusions you find on the bottom of your shoes and are often between three to six millimeters tall on trail shoes.
 You generally won’t be measuring lugs in millimeters on road shoes.
 Shoes designed for mud, ice, and slush might have lugs up to 10 millimeters.
 But lugs in the three- to six-millimeter range will work for most conditions.
+The Hoka Mafate Speed 4 is the luggiest shoe in this guide, and the lugs on the Hoka Speedgoat 6 provide plenty of grip on most types of terrain as well.

-Best Cushioned Running Shoes - Wearing the Hoka Clifton 9 Alex Angstadt runs in the Hoka Clifton 9 shoes outside of Fruita, Colorado.
+Best Cushioned Running Shoes - Wearing the Hoka Clifton 9 Alex Angstadt runs in the Hoka Clifton 10 shoes outside of Fruita, Colorado.
 Photo: iRunFar/Eszter Horanyi

 Why You Should Trust Us